woopakyi/Low-Light-Image-Enhancement/README.md

 # Low-Light Image Enhancement with Zero-DCE++ and Creative Effects

 This repository contains the implementation of a low-light image enhancement model based on a modified Zero-DCE++ architecture, using the LOL (Low-Light) dataset.
-The project fulfills baseline implementations for image enhancement while introducing two brand-new creative functions: **Spotlight Effect** (聚光灯效果) and **Blurry Background (Bokeh)** (背景虚化).
+The project fulfills baseline implementations for image enhancement while introducing two creative functions: **Spotlight Effect** (聚光灯效果) and **Blurry Background** (背景虚化).
 These effects leverage MobileSAM for subject segmentation to provide targeted post-processing beyond global enhancement.